44million/DockerGoTemplateScript/README.md

 $ ./CreateGoProject.sh
 ```

 The project will be generated with the name given during the creation process.
 It will put all of the Go source files into a `/src` folder.
-It will also generate a GitHub workflow which will attempt to build the project every time you commit the project to a GitHub, useful for seeing if your build is passing.
+It will also generate a GitHub workflow which will attempt to build the project every time you commit the project to a GitHub repository, useful for seeing if your build is passing.
 The following build structure is an example of what will be generated:

 ```
 .